fortinet/fortigate-terraform-deploy/azure/7.2/ha-port1-mgmt-crosszone-3ports/README.md

-# Deployment of a FortiGate-VM (BYOL/PAYG) Cluster on the Azure in different zones with 3 ports
+# Deployment of a FortiGate-VM (BYOL/PAYG) Cluster on Azure in different zones with 3 ports

 ## Introduction